medic/medic-docs/configuration/best-practices.md

 ### Anatomy of a Report

-The first line of bold text is the **name** of the person whom the Report is about.
-The second line of text is the **title** of the Report, and the third line of text is the hierarchy of **place** to which that person belongs.
+The first line of text is the **name** of the person whom the Report is about.
+The second line of text is the **title** of the Report.
+The third line of text is the hierarchy of **place** to which that person belongs.
 In the upper right corner, a **timestamp** displays when the Report was submitted.

 Reports are sorted by submission date, with the most recently submitted Reports at the top.
 If a Report is unread, the timestamp will be bold blue and there will be a horizontal blue line above it.